tapanhegde26/InfraAsCodeWithTerraformAndAnsible/README.md

 * mediawiki site is running on http protocol(not secure) by default, we can make necessary changes at httpd web server level to make it secure(https)

+## Notes:

+* If you are using fresh machine and ansible is newly installed in that machine.
+Then while running ansible command you might face below error
+     * "ERROR! couldn't resolve module/action 'community.mysql.mysql_user'.
+This often indicates a misspelling, missing collection, or incorrect module path."
+     * To resolve this error, you need to install community.mysql from ansible-galaxy collection

+    ```
+    $ ansible-galaxy collection install community.mysql

+    ```

 ## References
 * [how to use ansible with terraform on Digital ocean](https://www.digitalocean.com/community/tutorials/how-to-use-ansible-with-terraform-for-configuration-management)